AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-data-types/r-coord.md

 ---
 title: coord
 description: Pixel coordinates.
 Used to specify image coordinates in the form of a pixel offset relative to the top-left corner of an image or layer rectangle.
-These are often used in image offsets or crop parameters.
+These coordinates are often used in image offsets or crop parameters.
 solution: Experience Manager
 feature: Dynamic Media Classic,SDK/API
 role: Developer,User